As a business owner, how would you answer the following questions?

 Source: Gartner Group

-One easy, cost-effective solution is utilizing secure cloud-based services that combine reliable DNS resolution and DDoS attack protection to support Web-based systems.
+One easy, cost-effective solution is utilising secure cloud-based services that combine reliable DNS resolution and DDoS attack protection to support Web-based systems.
 Verisign, a trusted leader in the industry having managed the DNS infrastructure for .com and .net for more than 15 years, offers such services with a unique promotion called Uptime Bundle.

 1 Quorum Disaster Recovery Report, Q1 2013